ilginphr/dsa210-project/README.md

 ### **Conclusion**
 This project will provide valuable insights into how dietary and exercise habits affect weight management.
 The findings can help individuals optimize their routines for better health outcomes.
 As data collection progresses, further improvements in methodology and analysis will be explored to refine results and enhance accuracy.

-Findings:
-- Personal data was collected daily, including weight, calorie intake, burned calories, and water consumption.

-- The data was cleaned and enriched (e.g., calculated daily Caloric Deficit as a new feature).

-- Exploratory Data Analysis (EDA) was conducted through various visualizations.

-- Hypothesis testing was performed using Pearson correlation coefficients and p-values to examine the relationship between weight and other variables.

-Visualizations Used
-The following plots were generated to support the analysis:

-Line Plot:
--Weight Over Time

-Scatter Plots:
--Caloric Intake vs Weight
-(Daily calorie intake and its relationship to body weight were examined.)
--Burned Calories vs Weight
-(Checked whether burned calories impact daily weight changes.)
--Water Consumption vs Weight
-(Analyzed if hydration levels correspond to any weight variation.)
--Caloric Deficit vs Weight
-(Investigated whether a larger deficit leads to lower weight.)

-Dual Line Plot:
--Caloric Intake vs Burned Calories over Time
-(Compared daily intake and calories burned to identify energy balance patterns.)

-Histograms:
--Weight Distribution
-(Visualized how frequently specific weight values occurred.)
--Caloric Intake Distribution
-(Showed the spread of daily calorie intake levels.)
--Burned Calories Distribution
-(Displayed how burned calories are distributed across days.)

-Correlation Heatmap:
--Correlation Matrix showing relationships between all variables (Evaluated statistical relationships between all variables (e.g., intake, deficit, weight).)
+## Findings

+- Personal data was collected daily, including weight, caloric intake, burned calories, and water consumption.
+- The data was cleaned and enriched (e.g., calculated daily **Caloric Deficit** as a new feature).
+- Exploratory Data Analysis (EDA) was conducted through multiple visualizations.
+- Hypothesis testing was performed using Pearson correlation coefficients and p-values to evaluate statistical significance.

+---

+## Visualizations Used

+### Line Plot

+**Weight Over Time**
+Daily changes in body weight were visualized to observe trends and fluctuations over time.

+---

+### Scatter Plots

+**Caloric Intake vs Weight**
+Examined the relationship between daily calorie intake and body weight.

+**Burned Calories vs Weight**
+Checked whether the number of calories burned affected weight changes.

+**Water Consumption vs Weight**
+Analyzed the relationship between water intake (liters) and weight.

+**Caloric Deficit vs Weight**
+Investigated if greater caloric deficit is associated with lower weight.

+---

+### Dual Line Plot

+**Caloric Intake vs Burned Calories Over Time**
+Compared calorie intake and calories burned across days to identify energy balance patterns.

+---

+### Histograms

+**Weight Distribution**
+Showed how weight values were distributed throughout the period.

+**Caloric Intake Distribution**
+Displayed the spread of daily calorie intake values.

+**Burned Calories Distribution**
+Visualized the distribution of burned calories during the observed timeframe.

+---

+### Correlation Heatmap

+**Correlation Matrix**
+Showed the statistical relationships between variables such as intake, deficit, water, and weight.